Keerthi-Sparkout/LocalAuthentication/README.md

 You'll restrict user when this error is occured.
 Aleternatively you can ask user to enter device passcode to unlock biometry.
 - biometryNotAvailable
-Called when device does not support Face ID or Touch ID authentication.
+Called when device does not support Touch ID authentication.